How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • psychological stress;

-• lack of calcium and a weakened immune system of a woman.
+• lack of calcium and weakened immunity of women.

 An increase in cortisol synthesis with a simultaneous increase in progesterone upsets the balance, leading to hormonal changes.
-The use of creams, ointments, medications, and improper diet can cause an itchy hive-like rash.
+The use of creams, ointments, medications and poor diet can cause an itchy rash similar to hives.

-What does the appearance of the rash mean?
+What does the appearance of the rash indicate?

-Any type of rash is the primary element, as it appears on clean skin.
-Depending on the intensity and location, it indicates violations in the work of the whole organism or its individual systems.
+Any type of rash is a primary element, as it appears on clean skin.
+Depending on the intensity and location, it indicates disturbances in the functioning of the entire organism or its individual systems.

-It is impossible to make a diagnosis only on the basis that the rash on the body of an adult itches, since additional studies are required.
+It is impossible to make a diagnosis based solely on the fact that the rash on an adult’s body itches, as additional research is required.

 • scaly formations;